 Is there a big demand for registered nurses in Georgia?

 Georgia is expected to need a large number of new nurses in the coming years.
 Boasting a nursing job growth rate of 22.5% over the next decade, the state will see an increase of more than 17,000 RN jobs.
 In addition to that growth, the state will see an average of more 6,000 existing nursing job vacancies per year.

 |New Jobs (2018-2028)

 Source: Projections Central

 How much money do registered nurses make in Georgia?

-According to the Bureau of Labor Statistics, Georgia-based RNs earned average salaries of $74,000 annually in 2019.
+According to the Bureau of Labor Statistics, Georgia-based RNs earned average salaries of about $75,000 annually as of May 2021.
 Location plays a large role in annual earning in a state defined by dense urban populations and expansive rural areas.
-The salary difference between a city like Atlanta and a smaller city like Columbus is nearly $14,000 per year.
+The salary difference between a city like Atlanta and a smaller city like Columbus is over $12,000 per year.
 Review the table below to see how much RNs earn around Georgia.

 Annual Earnings for Registered Nurses in Georgia

 Online Georgia Nursing Resources

 - Georgia Board of Nursing Offering resources to practitioners and students alike, the Georgia Board of Nursing provides licensure, training, and continuing education resources.
 The board sets standards applicable to all nursing working in the state of Georgia.